abitofalchemy/Frienso/FriensoAlpha/README.md

 * Handle Parse time-outs
     Trap parse calls to the network - network outage
-* Input validation for user profile editing
+* Input validation for user profile editing; and login (needs to be full proof)
 * Document the project's app development

 Tasks Done / Project Log: